-If you are not comfortable with mutual fund or direct equity market investments, then investing in bonds could be a good options.
-There are many good bonds which actually give a decent return in long term.
+If you are not comfortable with mutual fund or direct equity market investments, then investing in bonds could be a good option.
+There are many good bonds that actually give a decent return in the long term.

-You may opt for Govt.
-10 year bond which is currently giving an interest rate of 7.70%.
+You may opt for the Govt.
+10-year bond which is currently giving an interest rate of 7.70%.

 Share your experience & thoughts if you have invested in any of the above mentioned long term investment options.